 Earning XOS using a masternode requires patience and faith in the Oasis project.
 Currently, all masternodes receive 210.75 XOS over 24 hours.
 This translates to 0.53 XOS per MN.

 What VPS Do I Need To Run Masternode?

-Oasis recommends using a VPS that has at least 1 GB RAM and 1 CPU core and more than 1GB storage.
-Two options emphasize ease of use and affordability.
+Oasis recommends using a VPS with at least 1 GB RAM and 1 CPU core, and more than 1GB storage.
+Two options emphasise ease of use and affordability.
 These are Vultr and Contabo.

 Lastly, Contabo offers their VPS S offering for $6.99 per month.
 This includes 4 CPU cores, 8GB RAM, and 200GB SSD storage.
 This is the more affordable option with NVMe support.

 XOS investors can also earn a passive income from staking their XOS for PoS mining.
 They only need to keep their wallet online and have an XOS balance for 600 confirmations on the network.
 This usually takes about 8 hours.
 After that, the user needs to activate staking on the wallet.

 Accordingly, the user will receive a staking reward depending on their wallet balance and mining difficulty.
 Currently, stakers receive 0.05 XOS.
 The network’s current staking average is 32.65 XOS.